fannan/readingpals/README.md

-# Reading Pals Feedback Tracker
+# Reading Pals Session Feedback Tracker

 A simple, serverless web application for collecting voice feedback from volunteers in the Reading Pals program.